© Paul Wilson for Auckland Therapy Blog, 18 February 2019

 Essentially, YBOP and FTND have a moral problem with pornography (which is fine) yet they are misrepresenting it is a scientific one (which is far from fine).
-It’s not that they don’t know they are misstating the science, it’s that they don’t care because they feel doing that makes them more persuasive.
+It’s not that they don’t know they are misstating the science, they have been told.
+It’s that they don’t seem to care because they feel doing that makes them more persuasive.
 The ends can start to justify the means when you are on a moral crusade.

 Based on the available scientific evidence,